almaan/ST-mLiver/README.md

 This repository contains data to produce data presented in "Title", these include data, scripts ..

 ## Structure

-* `data` - contains processed data to be used in the analysis
+* `data` - contains processed data to be used in the analysis (files must be downloaded from an external resource, see below)
 	* `gene lists`-
 	* `h5ad-cca`-
 	* `meta`-